 But, getting the traction to reach those one billion users begins with a deep understanding of the product value and bringing users to that “aha!” moment as quickly as possible.

 The outcome is that product-first companies are beloved companies!
 They have to be.
 There’s no immediate pressure for users to become customers which automatically builds trust and loyalty.
 Once users see value, growth is generated by cultivating an experience that turns users into customers and customers into promoters.
 Leveraging these promoters, product-first companies can scale organically, by offering a taste of the product and “wow-ing” users with the experience.

 Product Analytics Is Critical to Product-first Companies

 Product-first companies live and die by the insight they have into user behavior.
 It is this insight, which they gain from their product analytics, that tells them what features are engaging users, what friction points they need to address, and how to continuously bring more value to users.
-Using product analytics, product-first companies leverage segmentation, funnel analysis, retention analysis, and other tools to optimize the product and customer journey.
+Using product analytics, product-first companies leverage segmentation, funnel analysis, retention analysis, web analytics and other tools to optimize the product and customer journey.
 This hyper-focus on product improvement is what gives these companies a competitive advantage.